PSCPU/T-shaped-interaction/README.md

-   Note: You may need to install modules like numpy and inf which can be done using "pip install numpy" and "pio intsall inf" in your terminal before you run the code
+   Note: You may need to install modules like numpy and inf which can be done using "pip install numpy" and "pip intsall inf" in your terminal before you run the code